Human Rights Studies

 given course to receive credit for the minor.

 - Introductory course (1 credit)—HRST/POLS 125.
-Introduction to Human Rights (spring)
+Introduction to Human Rights (fall)

 - PHIL 246.
 Human Rights Philosophical Foundation (spring)

 - POLS 369.
-International Human Rights Law (fall)
+International Human Rights Law (fall and spring)

 - HIST 256.
-Human Rights in Latin America and the Caribbean (fall)
+Human Rights in Latin America and the Caribbean (spring)

 - HRST 251.
 Marginalization and Migration (Trinity Prison Seminar Series) (spring)